 You can also feed easily, and while on the move if necessary, when the baby is nestled in to your chest.
 This will also be a useful technique to calm your baby if they get upset.

-By thinking through these issues ahead of time you will be able to save yourself some costly purchases just to try things out.
-As mentioned at the top of the article, you are probably going to need both a stroller and a carrier at some stage.
+As mentioned at the top of the article, you are probably going to need both a stroller and a baby carrier at some stage as your kids grow.
 By putting some thought into how and when you will use them you can probably get by with only one of each.

 If none of the above sounds like you, there is always the option of a baby leash.
 I have never been a fan of the idea of putting your toddler in a harness and leading them around – but I guess people do it.